-Philadelphia, Pennsylvania July 27, 2012
+Philadelphia, Pennsylvania June 22, 2012

-We hereby consent to the incorporation by reference in this Amendment No. 1 to Registration Statement on Form S-4 (No. 333-182306) of Energy Transfer Partners, L.P. of our report dated February 24, 2012 relating to the consolidated financial statements of Southern Union Company, which appear in the Current Report on Form 8-K filed by Energy Transfer Equity, L.P. on June 6, 2012.
+We hereby consent to the incorporation by reference in this Registration Statement on Form S-4 of Energy Transfer Partners, L.P. of our report dated February 24, 2012 relating to the consolidated financial statements of Southern Union Company, which appear in the Current Report on Form 8-K filed by Energy Transfer Equity, L.P. on June 6, 2012.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.